 Besides this, the WordPress official site also recommends having suPHP or a similar utility for better security, though this is not a must-have.

 Windows or Linux?

 Windows hosting would be suitable for an application developed on ASP.NET.
 Since WordPress is based on PHP, Linux hosting is recommended.
 Some of the Windows based hosting plans may not be able to run WordPress, and even if they do, you may find it difficult to manage.

 Ease of Installation

 Installing WordPress is quite easy.
 The famous 5-minute guide on their official site literally makes it a cakewalk.
 But still it may be a bit confusing for the beginners.
 So to overcome this, you may want to go for a host that provides popular auto installation scripts like Fantastico, Softaculous, SimpleScripts, etc.

 WordPress is a fairly light script.
 So, if you are a beginner and do not anticipate much traffic on your site, shared hosting should be good to go.
 If however, you are laying your hands on something real big, you should consider getting dedicated server hosting.
 Dedicated will cost you more than shared hosting but then it’s by far a superior option.

 Sometimes, it so happens that shared hosting becomes inadequate and dedicated hosting becomes too redundant.
 In such a situation, you may want to explore the middle path between these two – that is VPS or virtual private server hosting.
 It will cost you more than shared but less than dedicated.
 Also, it will be faster than shared but short of dedicated hosting.
-You can click here for detailed reviews on some of the popular VPS providers.

 Apart from the above points, also ensure that the web host you select is reliable and supportive.
 It should offer you good server uptime, great speed and friendly customer support.